MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yiwen Guo, Chao Zhang, Changshui Zhang, Yurong Chen.
   - Digest: Our analyses reveal, both theoretically and empirically, that nonlinear DNN-based classifiers behave differently under l2 attacks from some linear ones.
 We further demonstrate that an appropriately higher model sparsity implies better robustness of nonlinear DNNs, whereas over-sparsified models can be more difficult to resist adversarial examples.

+- Adversarial Reprogramming of Neural Networks. [[paper]](https://arxiv.org/abs/1806.11146)
+  - Gamaleldin F. Elsayed, Ian Goodfellow, Jascha Sohl-Dickstein. *ICLR 2019*
+  - Digest:  We introduce attacks that instead reprogram the target model to perform a task chosen by the attacker without the attacker needing to specify or compute the desired output for each test-time input.
+This attack finds a single adversarial perturbation, that can be added to all test-time inputs to a machine learning model in order to cause the model to perform a task chosen by the adversary—even if the model was not trained to do this task.

 - PAC-learning in the presence of evasion adversaries. [[paper]](https://arxiv.org/abs/1806.01471)
   - Daniel Cullina, Arjun Nitin Bhagoji, Prateek Mittal. *NeurIPS 2018*
   - Digest: In this paper, we step away from the attack-defense arms race and seek to understand the limits of what can be learned in the presence of an evasion adversary.
 In particular, we extend the Probably Approximately Correct (PAC)-learning framework to account for the presence of an adversary.